gleam-lang/gleam/notes/talk.md

 ```

 Nonterminals are higher level symbols that are formed by composing
-nonterminals or other terminals.
+terminals, nonterminals or a mix both.

 The Rootsymbol is the highest level nonterminal symbol that composes all the
 others.

-Grammar rules are definitions about what symbols compose other symbols, and in
+And lastly grammar rules are definitions about what symbols compose other
-what context, and Erlang code is again where we keep helper functions.
+symbols, and in what context.

 Lets take a look at Nonterminals.